vaultys/vaultysid/README.md

 # VaultysID
+Your Swiss Army Knife for the future of Self-Sovereign Identity (SSI).
+Create, Manage identities and Webs Of Trust independently in a YDNABFT (You Don't Need A Blockchain For That) way.
 Reference Implementation in javascript of the Vaultys Protocol.

+## Features
+- create and manage ids
+- use any FIDO2 or FIDO-U2F compatible hardware key to secure your ID (successfully tested yubikey, feitian, cryptknox, ledger secure-key app or passkey)
+- sign and verify - ECDSA and EDDSA
+- encrypt and decrypt
+- secure handcheck to include any id in your Web of Trust over various channels (Memory, P2P WebRTC, Nostr, build your own)
+- backup your WoT (File, LocalStorage)
+- nodejs/browser compatible
+- pure P2P, no third party service.
+Vaultys does not handle your data, neither see it pass through its servers.
+- no token or whatever to buy to get started!
+- free (as in free beer) and open-source for ever
+- COMING SOON: complete replacement of login system without password  or email or phone number (aka Web3 "Connect" without the need buying crypto and leaving footprints everywhere!)

-### This library is still in beta.
+#### This library is still in beta.
 While working, the API might change in the near future

-### Security
+### Security Note
 This project use a maximum of reviewed library and minimize dependencies.
-The code has **NOT** been reviewed by independent security team, but we are working to sort this out very soon.
+The code has **NOT** been reviewed by an independent security team, but we are working to sort this out very soon.
 Use at your own risk.

 ## Getting Started
 Install vaultys lib